 messagecolumn of table rows.

 flush_rewrite_rules()that loads the contents of the rules table into the plugin.

 A loadable function named

 load_rewrite_rules()is used by the

 Rewriterplugin exposes system variables that enable plugin configuration and status variables that provide runtime operational information.
-In MySQL 8.0.31 and later, this plugin also supports a privilege (
+This plugin also supports a privilege (

 SKIP_QUERY_REWRITE) that protects a given user's queries from being rewritten.